 That’s all there is to it; you are now ready to configure Samba to share files.

 The main Samba configuration file is located in

 /etc/samba/smb.conf.
-The default configuration file has a significant number of comments in order to document various configuration directives.
+The default configuration file contains a significant number of comments, which document various configuration directives.

-Create a new section at the bottom of the file, or uncomment one of the examples, for the directory to be shared:
+Create a new section at the bottom of the file, or uncomment one of the examples, for the directory you want to share:

 [share] comment = Ubuntu File Server Share path = /srv/samba/share browsable = yes guest ok = yes read only = no create mask = 0755

-path: the path to the directory to share.
+The path to the directory you want to share.